-Vote against or withhold from individual directors who:
+Generally vote against or withhold from individual directors who:

 - 3.3.
-Sit on more than six public company boards; with respect to annual meetings on or after Feb.
-1, 20175, sit on more than five public company boards; or - 3.4.
-Are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards6.
+Sit on more than five public company boards; or - 3.4.
+Are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards5.